developer-onizuka/mongoDB_replicaSet/README.md

 # mongoDB_replicaSet

 # 0. Requirements
 - Create the k8s cluster in which pods can access to other virtual machines.
-See https://github.com/developer-onizuka/iptables_SNAT
+See my Vagrantfile at https://github.com/developer-onizuka/iptables_SNAT#7-vagrantfile-of-k8s
+- Create mongoDB's replicaSets.
+See my Vagrantfile at https://github.com/developer-onizuka/iptables_SNAT#8-vagrantfile-of-mongodb

-- Create the Ops Manager and mongoDB replicaSets.
-See https://github.com/developer-onizuka/mongoDB_opsManager
+- Create the Ops Manager.
+See my Vagrantfile at https://github.com/developer-onizuka/mongoDB_opsManager/blob/main/Vagrantfile

 | Virtual Machine | IPaddress | Function |
 | --- | --- | --- |